BrightcoveOS/android-player-samples/README.md

 * [Basic Akamai Identity Services Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-mediaplayer/BasicAISWebViewSampleApp): This app shows how to configure an app to use the Brightcove native Android player with Akamai Identity Services.

 * [Basic Bundled Video Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-mediaplayer/BasicBundledVideoSampleApp): This app shows how to play a video that is stored on the device for offline viewing.

-* [Basic Cast Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-mediaplayer/BasicCastSampleApp): This add Google Chromecast with the Brightcove native Android player.
-Note that this app requires installation of the Google Play and Google Repository plugins into the Android Studio.
-To install these plugins, open Android Studio, and then open the Tools menu.
-From here, select Android, then SDK Manager.
-When the SDK Manager opens, scroll to the bottom and select Google Play Services and Google Repository under the Extras menu.
-Click Install Packages, accept the license agreement, and close the SDK Manager when installation completes.

 * [Basic FreeWheel Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-mediaplayer/BasicFreeWheelSampleApp): This app shows how to configure an app to use the Brightcove native Android player FreeWheel Plugin to play a video.